-The radiographer, a vital member of the health care team, utilizes sophisticated x-ray equipment to obtain diagnostically valuable images of any body part.
-In order to perform radiographic procedures, the radiographer must have a good working knowledge of not only human anatomy and radiographic procedures, but also radiation physics, principles of imaging, radiation protection, and quality assurance.
-Employment opportunities include hospitals, private offices and outpatient clinics, and specialties such as mammography, computerized tomography, vascular and interventional radiography, and magnetic resonance imaging.
-The curriculum maintains clinical affiliations with many hospitals in southern Maine, as well as several orthopedic offices in Portland.
+The radiographer, a vital member of the health care team, utilizes sophisticated x-ray equipment to obtain diagnostically valuable images of any body part or body system.
+In order to perform radiographic procedures, the radiographer must have a good working knowledge of human anatomy, radiographic procedures, radiation physics, principles of imaging, radiation protection, and quality assurance.
+Employment opportunities include hospitals, private offices, outpatient clinics, and specialty medical practices.
+Many Radiographers choose to specialize in a variety of imaging modalities areas such as mammography, computerized tomography, vascular and interventional radiography, and magnetic resonance imaging.
+The curriculum maintains clinical affiliations with six major hospitals in southern Maine and private practice groups, as well as several orthopedic offices in Portland.